Athletic Training Program in San Diego

 |State||Employment||Annual Mean Wage|

-Schools with Graduate Athletic Training Programs in San Diego
+Schools with Graduate Programs for Athletic Training in San Diego

 |Master of Health Science Athletic Training Specialization||University of St. Augustine for Health Sciences||MS|